DoctorLogicProduct/DoctorLogicProduct.github.io/_drafts/2020-year-in-review.md

 ---
-post_title: 'New Feature: Review Pinning'
+post_title: '2020: Year in Review'
-date: 2020-12-28 15:00:00 +0000
+date: 2021-01-19 13:00:00 +0000
 post_author: Josh Feinberg
 tags:
 - product updates
-post_intro: New Feature now available for all DoctorLogic clients.
+post_intro: A quick recap at the biggest changes to DoctorLogic's platform in 2020.
-post_image: "/uploads/image1.png"
+post_image: "/uploads/newsletters-_-blog-images.png"
 post_highlight: We redesigned the new homepage to highlight your most important performance metrics to get a better understanding of your top website, SEO, & conversion results.
 post_type: